-Intimacy can be scary, and figuring out what to do when someone tells you they like you is just the tip of the new relationship iceberg.
+Intimacy can be scary.
+Figuring out what to do when someone finally comes clean and tells you they like you is just the tip of the new relationship iceberg.
 Emotions can make dealing with this difficult - but here are some strategies that may help.

 Short Term Strategies